 So am I eligible?

-BIPOC youth that are aged 18-30ish and based in Metro Vancouver can apply.
-No previous experience in urban planning or civic governance is needed to participate in this program — in fact, we welcome BIPOC youth of any and all backgrounds, and strongly encourage applications from those without expereince in this field to apply.
+Black youth that are aged 18-30ish and based in Metro Vancouver can apply.
+No previous experience in urban planning or civic governance is needed to participate in this program — in fact, we welcome Black youth of any and all backgrounds, and strongly encourage applications from these individuals.

 We are committed to fostering just, inclusive and accessible spaces for all youth, especially those from communities experiencing social, economic and other barriers.
 This includes (and is not limited to) youth who identify as disabled, 2SLGBTQIA+, and newcomers.
 We strongly encourage applications from individuals belonging to these communities.